SanRishikesh7/Candle-Auction/README.md

 This smart contract implements a candle auction on the blockchain, ensuring fairness and unpredictability by using randomness to select the winner.

+I have Developed another Smart Contract #VRFCandleAuction.sol where i have used  Chainlink's VRF (Verifiable Random Function) to generate random number

 ## Functions Description

 - **createAuction(uint256 duration)**: Creates a new auction with the specified duration.